BlueFlame202/darth-vader-py/README.md

 ```

 Observe that most of the scores given by VADER on the VADER test examples are similar to those given by DARTH-VADER.
 However, DARTH-VADER also performs better on the last sentence, which is an example containing a word not in the lexicon ('wilt').

+## Acknowledgements

+Thank you to Professor Fedyk at UC Berkeley and Mohsen Chowdhury for mentoring me on the project for which I developed this tool.

 ## Contact